 - More than half of women (51%) and 34 % of men feel badly about their appearance on a weekly basis.
 Women also stated that their appearance regularly causes them stress.

 - Overall 52% of responders cited financial issues as a regular stress; which is well above the 35% who cited jobs and careers as the next most common stressor.

-Ironically, pushing yourself too much can take the joy out of the very things you are working so hard for, leaving yourself feeling burned out and tired.
+Ironically, pushing yourself too much can take the joy out of the very things you are working so hard for, leaving you feeling burned out and tired.

-Not providing your body with sufficient time to bounce back, the effects of stress can go beyond the mind, contributing to various physical ailments with digestion, immune function, heart, and hormones issues.
+Not providing your body with sufficient time to bounce back, the effects of stress can go beyond the mind, contributing to various physical ailments with digestion, immune function, heart, and hormone issues.